 And, unlike traditional tea made from tea leaves, herbal teas tend to be caffeine-free.
 You can enjoy them at any time of the day.
 Many will even help you to relax and may promote sleep.

 In this post, we’re using the word herbal tea in its broadest sense.
 So, we’re talking about teas (or tisanes) that don’t rely on tea leaves.
 Some use herbs or spices, while others may use leaves, roots, or flowers of plants.
 Many of the herbal teas that you buy will contain multiple ingredients, but we’re going to focus on teas that just use a single plant.
+You can even make many of these yourself using fresh herbs.

 Healthy Herbal Teas